 To enable someone to investigate the bug, you should include all these things:

-Without this, we won't know whether there is any point in looking for the bug in the current version of GCC.
+Without this, we won't know whether there is any point in looking for the bug in the current version of GNU Fortran.

--save-tempsto the compilation command (see Debugging Options).
-When you do this, use the same
+(When you do this, use the same preprocessor options--such as

 A single statement is not enough of an example.
-In order to compile it, it must be embedded in a complete file of compiler input; and the bug might depend on the details of how this is done.
+In order to compile it, it must be embedded in a complete file of compiler input.
+The bug might depend on the details of how this is done.

 Without a real example one can compile, all anyone can do about your bug report is wish you luck.
 It would be futile to try to guess how to provoke the bug.
-For example, bugs in register allocation and reloading frequently depend on every little detail of the function they happen in.
+For example, bugs in register allocation and reloading can depend on every little detail of the source and include files that trigger them.

 -O?
 To guarantee you won't omit something important, list all the options.

 If we were to try to guess the arguments, we would probably guess wrong and then we would not encounter the bug.

 g77 -v--if you include that, send along any additional info you have that you don't see clearly represented in that output.)